Piranhas, “The Desert”

 A gigantic shadow of a Juniper bush, despite being common in the austere Utah desert, gave Nelson utter discomfort that he shifted his glance from the bathroom window toward Bill and came closer to the bulbs of the vanity mirror.
 Nelson saw Silverback was tied to the toilet with braided nylon rope.

 A cruel smile settled on Bill’s shiny face.
 “Silverback?
-The glorious leader of the Mountain Gorilla motorcycle gang,” Bill rubbed away a spray of bloody spit on his dark mustache and walked onto the dirty navy carpet into the bedroom.
+The glorious leader of the Mountain Gorilla motorcycle gang,” Bill, rubbed away a spray of bloody spit on his dark mustache and walked onto the dirty navy carpet into the bedroom.

-Bill tossed the stained washcloth into the wastebasket beside the round-end table.
-Enjoyed the startled look on Nelson.
+Bill tossed the stained washcloth into the wastebasket beside the round table.
+“Diabetes fucked your hearing?”
+He enjoyed the startled look on Nelson.

 “No,” Nelson said.
 He shot Bill a venomous look.
-He wasn’t much older than Bill at thirty-six but was the brother cursed with ill health.
+He wasn’t much older than Bill at thirty-six, but was the brother cursed with ill health.
 A slight urge arrived to protect Silverback from sadistic Bill.
 Nelson staggered to the window, recognizing that the key fob to the Jeep Wrangler was missing.

 Nelson had shielded Silverback’s lady friend, Ivory, from a barbaric rape in the back seat of the Jeep Wrangler.
-Nelson has been aware of a similar bizarre interest in Ivory.
+Nelson has been self-aware of a similar bizarre interest in Ivory.
 He silently recalled the escape with his brother Bill as he stared at the desert stars that shone like the rearview mirror in the Jeep Wrangler.

 Bill was forced to yield to it.